Darlingia ferruginea: Taxonomy and naming

 Queensland botanist John Frederick Bailey described Darlingia ferruginea in 1899.
 The species name is the Latin adjective ferruginea "rusty", and refers to the rust-coloured fur on the stems and leaves.

 Molecular analysis indicates Darlingia ferruginea and its relative D. darlingiana join Floydia prealta as members of the subtribe Floydiinae within the subfamily Grevilleoideae in the family Proteaceae.

 Common names include brown silky oak, rose silky oak, and rusty silky oak.
 Its everyday name in the local Dyirbal language was gurray, though a more general word gurruŋun "oak tree" (also applied to Cardwellia sublimis and Helicia australasica) was used in the taboo [Dyalŋuy] vocabulary.

 Description

 Darlingia ferruginea grows as a tall tree in its native rainforest habitat, forming part of the canopy and reaching 30 m in height, though likely to only grow a third this size in cultivation.
 The trunk is not buttressed.
 The initial leaves are entire but juvenile leaves are lobed, reaching 70 cm long.
 The leaf veins and undersurface, and stems are covered with fine rust-coloured hairs.
 Adult leaves are entire and measure 20-46 long by 5–21 cm wide.
 Flowering is in winter and early spring, the inflorescences are 14–22 cm long.

+Phytochemistry

+Darlingia ferruginea contains the alkaloids darlingine, ferrugine, ferruginine and 3α-benzoyloxy-2α-hydroxybenzyltropane.